PaceCodes/GithubHax/README.md

 ## How to use it?

+- Fork this repository in to your account you want hack to work on.
-- Download/Clone the repo to your computer.
+- Download/Clone the forked repo to your computer.
 - Copy the files from the folder into your desired repository.
 - Initialize the Repo: